 Signs may include nursing home injuries that do not appear to be accidental.
 Bruises in the shape of fingerprints, frequent burns, or injuries that are always hidden are rightfully considered out of the ordinary.
 A resident’s behavior may also provide evidence of nursing home injuries not being consistent with an accident.
 If the resident is withdrawn, irritable, frightened or is otherwise displaying suspicious behavioral changes it may suggest that something else is going on that doesn’t fit with the official story.

 If you suspect that nursing home abuse or neglect is occurring, you are obligated both morally and legally to report it to the state for investigation.
 As well as reporting abuse, relatives of a resident who has suffered nursing home abuse may pursue compensation on behalf of the injured party.
 There are a number of potential paths such cases may take, depending on the nature of the abuse or neglect.

 Nursing home accident cases can become complicated, especially if the injured resident is fearful of medically incapable of confirming the abuse or neglect they have suffered.
 In these cases, it is important to have a compassionate and experienced lawyer fighting for the rights of your relative.
 Georgia is home to the Fry Law Firm, staffed by a team of legal professionals with a focus on serving the community.

 The Fry Law Firm

 At the Fry Law Firm, we are more than equipped to handle a case involving alleged nursing home abuse.
-If you or a relative has suffered injury while residing in a nursing home, you can rely on the Fry Law Firm in Georgia to aggressively pursue both the truth and compensation as your representative.
-Holding responsible parties to account is a civic duty that all of us value when it comes to protecting older family and neighbors.
+If you or a relative has suffered an injury while residing in a nursing home, you can rely on the Fry Law Firm in Georgia to aggressively pursue both the truth and compensation as your representative.
+Holding responsible parties to account is a civic duty that all of us value when it comes to protecting older families and neighbors.